9 Reasons To Avoid Buying A Robot Vacuum [Honest]

 A robot vacuum is not anywhere near as powerful as a full-size vacuum cleaner.
 This doesn’t mean they don’t do a good job, quite the opposite, but you must understand it’ll never match a full-size vacuum cleaner.

-A robot vacuum is not meant to be a replacement for your normal vacuum cleaner, just something to help for the in-between cleanings.
+A robot vacuum is not meant to be a replacement for your normal vacuum cleaner, just something to help with the in-between cleanings.

 A robot vacuum can get into places you and your normal vacuum cleaner can’t go.
 They can go under furniture like your bed and couch, which are magnets for dust bunnies.